Part 2 – The Vilatte era and beyond

 A list of prominent past members from around this time includes the King of Bulgaria, the King of Greece, the Emperor of Ethiopia, Crown Prince Wilhelm of Prussia, the Presidents of Haiti, Honduras and the Dominican Republic, the Duke of Mecklenburg and “monarchs de jure of France, parts of Italy, Mexico and Spain.”
 By 1960 there were 1,200 members of the Orders worldwide and Prince-Abbot Edmond I could write that since 1929 they had “grown wonderfully in numbers.”

 From 1960 onwards, each San Luigi order was placed under a High Protector.
-In the case of the Order of the Crown of Thorns, this was the late King Peter II of Yugoslavia (pictured right) and since his death in 1970 this position has been left vacant in his memory.
+In the case of the Order of the Crown of Thorns, this was King Peter II of Yugoslavia (pictured right), who had received the Grand Cross of the Order in 1959, and since his death in 1970 this position has been left vacant in his memory.
 The Order of the Lion and the Black Cross appointed as its High Protector the Crown Prince, now H.I.M.
 Emperor Akihito of Japan.
 The Order of Antioch appointed as its High Protector H.I.R.H.
 Prince Louis Ferdinand of Prussia, who died in 1994, since when this position has been vacant.

 However, the Grand Priory of the San Luigi Orders, which was also representative of the Supreme Council from 1970 onwards, had continued to exist in England under Mgr.
 Tull, as had the episcopal succession in the Antiochean line from Prince-Abbot Edmond II.
 As the small membership of the Orders in continental Europe died out, and with no provision for the succession having been made by Edmond II, the Grand Priory of England was eventually left as the only canonical and continuous successor of the former Grand Magistry and Supreme Council.
 The 1954 Declaration established that the right of election to the office of Prince-Abbot now rested with the Supreme Council.